mbraak/django-file-form/README.md

 ]
 ```

-if the file exists, or
+You can also add options `size` and `placeholder` to specify file size if the file does not exist locally,
+and specify an ID of the file to be used later to identify the file as attribute `.placeholder`.

 ```
 initial['your_field'] = [
-  PlaceholderUploadedFile('manage.py', size=12394)
+  PlaceholderUploadedFile('manage.py', size=12394, placeholder=id_for_the_file)
 ]
 ```
-if the file does not exist locally but you have the size information.

 The placeholder file will be listed, and will either be kept intact, or be removed.
 When you save the form, you will have to handle such files

 ```
 for f in self.cleaned_data['input_file']:
     if hasattr(f, 'placeholder'):
+        # placeholder ID is available through f.placeholder
         continue
     # handle newly uploaded files

 # and remove existing files if the placeholder is deleted
 # ...
 ```